kubescape/cel-admission-library/README.md

 ## Using the library

-*Note: Kubernetes Validating Admission Policy feature _is _still in _its_ early phase_.
-It has been released as an betav1 feature in Kubernetes 1.28, and you need to enable its feature gate to be able to use it.
-Therefore it is not yet production ready.
+Kubernetes Validating Admission Policy (or *VAP*) feature was released as a GA feature in version 1.30 and it is a releatively new feature (this library supports alpha and beta versions as well).
+Before you start playing with it, make sure you have a cluster that supports this feature.
 Look [here](docs/validating-admission-policies/README.md) for _how to _set up_ a playground_.*

-Install latest the release of the library:
+Install latest the release of the library (`v1` version of *VAP*):
 ```bash
 # Install configuration CRD
 kubectl apply -f https://github.com/kubescape/cel-admission-library/releases/latest/download/policy-configuration-definition.yaml